alan-forbes-cp/repo1/actions_injection_protection/README.md

 - Minimise or avoid the use of 3rd party actions.
 - Enable Dependabot updates for actions.
-- ***comment trigger handling:*** The trigger uses only the standard "checkout" action.
+- ***comment trigger handling:*** The trigger uses no 3rd party actions.
 Our Template-Repo also runs Dependabot.

 ## Repo-level workflow permissions:
 - Set the following (Settings/Actions/General):